ldesousa/centaur.loc/README.md

 Imports the sewer network data present in a given SWMM file into a desired database schema.
 Takes as arguments (in this order):
+ - the database schema
  - the path to the .inp file
- - the database schema

 Example of use, importing data to the Dübendorf schema:

-`$ java -jar ImportSWMM.jar Dubendorf.inp dubendorf`
+`$ java -jar ImportSWMM.jar dubendorf Dubendorf.inp`

 ### 4. centaur.opt/FloodedSegmentsStatic.java